 For any transfer of immovable property as well as the registration of any lease/sublease until 31 December 2016, a 50% reduction in transfer fees and registration fees respectively is provided.
+The above transfer fees are reduced by 50% where the purchase of immovable property is not subject to VAT.
 Furthermore no transfer fees are payable when the transfer relates to a transaction subject to VAT.